KohaAloha/are-we-flying/README.md

 # Is Pomax Flying?

-This may not be an important question to most, but it's an important question to me.
-Pomax.
+This may not be an important question to most, but it's an important question to me: Pomax.
 And possibly one or two other people who also "play" MSFS, but that's good enough for me: let's write some code that can tell whether or not you're flying in MSFS and if so, show where you're flying, and what your general orientation and flight vectors are.

 ### you checked in an entire `venv`?